henryle-n/Global-Satellite-Launches/README.md

 * The HTML provides some layout or structure for the web page

 #### Ekin Kaplan
-* The CSS & Bootsrap provides custom formats & decorations
-* The HTML provides some layout or structure for the web page
+* The CSS control the layout of multiple web pages all at once.
+* Bootsrap is customized as per the designs of our project.
+* HTML can be easily integrated with multiple languages and does not create any issues in it.
+For example in Javascript, Php, node.js, CSS and  we write the code of these languages between the HTML and it mixes with them very easily.
 * Learned new JS library/ modules, such as jQuery, Node.js, and Chart.js.